Yiru-Jiao/Reconstruct100CarNDSData/readme.md

 Including time-series sensor data, event context narratives, and manually remarked descriptions of these events, this database is now made public [^3] under a license of CC0 1.0.
 The time-series profile for each event contains radar and accelerometer data spanning 30s before the event and 10s after the event.
 This allows for trajectory reconstruction for the vehicles involved in the events.
 [^3]: Custer, K., 2018.
 100-Car data.
 VITTI. https://doi.org/10.15787/VTT1/CEU6RB

-## Examples
+## Reconstructed examples of crashes
 Not all of the events can be reconstructed due to the missing values, inaccuracy of sensing, and the lack of a ground truth.
-Subsequently, it's tricky to identify the targets in the events, unless it's a lead or following vehicle
-The following examples show the reconstructed trajectories of vehicles involved in crashes.
+Subsequently, matching the target vehicle among the detected vehicles in each event is neither trivial.
+In this repository, 9 crashes and 128 near-crashes are matched based on the restriction that there is not sufficient space for a undetected vehicle.
+The following examples visualise the 9 reconstructed and matched crashes.
 ![til](./visual_examples/event_8360.gif)
 ![til](./visual_examples/event_8453.gif)
 ![til](./visual_examples/event_8469.gif)